sheldonucr/ucr-eecs168-lab/lab2/README.md

 1. Design your `NAND` gate cell (see lecture notes)

-1. Design your `NAND` symbol
+2. Design your `NAND` symbol

-1. Design your testbench for simulation `NAND_testbench` cell
+3. Design your testbench for simulation `NAND_testbench` cell

-1. Do transient simulation with two different inputs and one output, you need to show if `NAND` gate is correctly working.
+4. Do transient simulation with two different inputs and one output, you need to show if `NAND` gate is correctly working.
 You need to setup your testing variables such as timing, Input signal frequencies (`AIN`, `BIN`) with appropriate `VDD` and `VSS`.

-1. Draw `NAND` gate layout (see lecture notes)
+5. Draw `NAND` gate layout (see lecture notes)

-1. DRC for `NAND` gate layout
+6. DRC for `NAND` gate layout

-1. LVS for `NAND` gate layout
+7. LVS for `NAND` gate layout

 ## Lab2

 ### Objective

 Lab 2 is to learn how to design your layout, validate with DRC and LVS.
-You will learn three IC design tools (Custom Designer, IP Validator) and design inverter and NAND gates in this lab and the followings are expected to be delivered in your lab report.
+You will learn three IC design tools (Layout using Custom Compiler, DRC and LVS using IC Validator) and design inverter and NAND gates in this lab and the following are expected to be delivered in your lab report.

 ### Checkoff